idreesishaq/React/README.md

 ---
 # Installation and Setup
 To start a react project you must have *nodeJS* installed in your PC.
 To install NodeJS, go to the official website of nodejs https://nodejs.org/en
+Here as shown in the picture below.
+Download and install the **LTS verstion** not the Current.
+You might have a different version from mine at that time when you are going through.
 ![nodejs](resources/nodejs_installation.png)

 [Back to the Top](#table-of-content)